jonathanlangner/algorithms-data-structures-practice/README.md

 ---
 ## Requirements

-For development, you will need Node.js and a node global package, Yarn, installed in your environment.
+For development, you will need Node.js installed in your environment.
 Additionally, you will need express.js and jest for running and testing the different algorithms and data structures.

 ### Installing Node